nimfadelgado/NC-Online-Bank/README.md

 ## Sustainable Development Goal Alignment
 **Goal 1: No Poverty**

--Access to financial services, including banking, is a critical element in poverty reduction efforts.

--The project provides a simple simulation of banking operations, allowing individuals to create accounts, manage money, and check balances.

--Access to banking services can empower individuals economically and contribute to their financial well-being, addressing one aspect of poverty.
+-Access to financial services, including banking, is a critical element in poverty reduction efforts.The project provides a simple simulation of banking operations, allowing individuals to create accounts, manage money, and check balances.Access to banking services can empower individuals economically and contribute to their financial well-being, addressing one aspect of poverty.

 ## Features
 - **Account Creation:** Users can create a new bank account by providing their name and initial balance.